*Last updated 24/04/2019

 Steve Mitchell, Project Engineer at Edge Underground, said the company was up to the challenge.
 Working with limited information about the job site, Mr Mitchell said preparation was crucial to the successful execution of the project.

 “Organising appropriate crews for the job was a top priority, as well as selecting the most appropriate tools, materials and drilling equipment,” Mr Mitchell said.

 “Contingency plans for changing ground conditions, disposal of drilling mud, mechanical failure and supply of materials also had to be prepared before the works could begin.

-A DN600 Class 4 butt jointed concrete pipe was chosen as the enveloper for the DN450 PE gravity sewer.
-This was installed via a laser guided microtunnel of 350mm in diameter, followed by the pilot being reamed out to 700mm diameter while the DN 600 concrete jacking pipe was installed.
-The gravity sewer was then centralised and grouted within the concrete enveloper.
+The assignment called for the installation of a DN600 Class 4 butt jointed concrete enveloper pipe around a DN450PE gravity sewer.
+An initial 350mm laser-guided microtunnel bore was followed by reaming the pilot out to 700mm in diameter as the DN600 jacking pipe was installed.
+The gravity sewer was then be centralised and grouted within the enveloper.

-“This is definitely a top priority when it comes to completing projects within a strict deadline.
-Railway closures are a major inconvenience to communities and businesses so the ability to get in and out quickly and safely is something that the Edge team can be proud of.”
+“Railway closures are a major inconvenience to communities and businesses, so the ability to get in and out quickly and safely is something that the Edge team can be proud of,” Mr Harrison said.

 Wherever you are in Australia, contact Edge Underground on 1300 522 533 (JACKED) to discuss your microtunnelling job.